Moss1019/sql_tool/readme.md

 NOTES <br />
 foreign key uses the column name to generate the SQL used to set up a reference <br />
-unique is used to generate select by statements
+unique is used to generate "select by unique column" statements

 ### Running the program
 SQL_Tool requires a Python environment and JVM be installed on the system